12 Tricks To Make A Small Bedroom Look & Feel Larger

 Source: Unknown

-3. Clutter
+3. Keep It Clutter Free

-Keep the floor clear and the room just generally tidy!
+Keep the floor clear and the room just generally tidy.
 The more clutter about the bedroom the smaller it’s going to feel.

 There’s a big difference between clutter and styling when it comes to home decor.
 If the items don’t have a storage place in your room they don’t belong in your room.
 Move less used and non-essential items to a different room.
 Anything you’re not attached to, give it away or throw it away if it’s past repair.
-An organized bedroom makes a huge difference in how you feel when you go to bed and when you wake up!

 4. Off The Floor